Coneriys/apache4/docs/content/middlewares/http/headers.md

 ---
-title: "Traefik Headers Documentation"
+title: "apache4 Headers Documentation"
-description: "In Traefik Proxy, the HTTP headers middleware manages the headers of requests and responses.
+description: "In apache4 Proxy, the HTTP headers middleware manages the headers of requests and responses.
 Read the technical documentation."
 ---

 # Headers